How To Use Hand Sanitizer

 Hand sanitizer can help kill microbes, but it is not effective on all germs and can do nothing for other substances that will get on your hands.

-Laboratory studies from the Centers for Disease Control and Prevention show alcohol-based hand sanitizers made from 60% ethanol and 70% isopropanol are able to inactivate viruses genetically related to COVID-19.
+Laboratory studies from the Centers for Disease Control and Prevention show that alcohol-based hand sanitizers made from 60% ethanol and 70% isopropanol can inactivate viruses genetically related to COVID-19.
 Learn about COVID-19, including symptoms and how it’s diagnosed.

 The CDC recommends cleaning your hands with soap and water whenever possible, as often as possible (and always when your hands are visibly soiled).
 Hand sanitizers are often utilized in addition to the present or when washing isn’t an option.